Rambo 5 - Stallone sends the legend into an unnecessary follow-up

 But even that version, which was not affected by this clean up, was released in many international markets.
 Germany for example.
 The longer version is overall also the better one, because it contains more character development.
 The prologue with the storm generally seems a bit out of place, but especially the scenes with the Mexican cartel gangsters give them more personality.
 By the way, there is no more action and violence in the longer version of Rambo: Last Blood.

-The US Version (included on the US Blu-ray by Lions Gate) was compared to the International Version (included on the Australian Blu-ray; the 4K UHD Blu-ray has the shorter US version on board) (by Roadshow).
+The US Version (included on the US Blu-ray by Lions Gate) was compared to the International Version (included on the German Blu-ray (by Universum Film).

 The international version runs 656.48 seconds or approx. 10 minutes 57 seconds longer than the US version.